bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 of.

 #### Other kinds of USB devices
-With this customized kernel new kinds of USB devices, such as a video camera can be connected to the unit.
+By using a standard modern linux kernel new kinds of USB devices, such as a video camera, can be connected to the unit.

 #### Security
 By using a modern kernel security flaws in older kernel versions are fixed